crazytruth/insanic/docs/source/insanic/errors_and_exceptions.rst

 -----------------------------------------------

-With exceptions and error codes defined, Insanic's error handler will convert the exception to the error response structure as shown in the example.
+With exceptions and error codes defined, Insanic's error handler will serialize the exception to the error response structure as shown in the example.

 .. code-block:: python